noborilab/bfqutils/README.md

 ## bfqmerge

 This tool is meant to be used as a drop-in replacement for [`fastp --merge`](https://github.com/OpenGene/fastp?tab=readme-ov-file#merge-paired-end-reads).
-The only differences from fastp are a smaller default minimum merge length (since the original purpose of this was to deal with small RNA-seq data) and more aggressive base and quality score correction.
-Apart from that, bfqmerge is intended to be a lightweight replacement with extremely low memory usage (<2 MB) and very good single-thread performance (<15 min on 2x100M PE150 reads).
+The only differences from fastp are a smaller default minimum merge length (since this tool is primarily intended for libraries with small inserts) and more aggressive base and quality score correction.
+Apart from that, bfqmerge is intended to be a lightweight replacement with extremely low memory usage (<2 MB) and very good single-thread performance (<15 min on 2x100M PE150 reads, ~10 min without the `-z` flag).
+Remember to change the default values in `src/bfqmerge.c` if that would better suit your primary use case!

 ### Usage